Lartigue Monorail: Listowel and Ballybunion Railway

 Conventional railway points could not be used, so a similar function was fulfilled by a large number of curved movable pieces of track which, when rotated one way, would connect the main and one other track.
 When turned end-for-end, the curve went in the opposite direction, and so connected the main and a different track.
 The devices could not be called turntables because they could only be moved when there was no rolling stock on them.
 There was, however, a turntable at each terminus.

 The three locomotives were of the 0-3-0 type, constructed by the Hunslet Engine Company.
 They were specially built with two boilers to balance on the track, and consequently two fireboxes, one of which had to be stoked by the driver.
 They were also fitted with powered tenders for auxiliary use on hills.
 The tender wheels were driven by two cylinders via spur gears.
-Two small chimneys were fitted to each tender to discharge the exhaust steam from these cylinders.
+Two small chimneys were fitted to each tender to discharge the exhaust steam from those cylinders.
 A smaller engine, nicknamed the "coffee pot", was used in the construction of the railway, having been used previously on a demonstration line at Tothill Fields in London.
-It can be seen on an early photo of 1888.
+It can be seen in an early photo of 1888.
 The rolling stock, both wagons and carriages, were made by the Falcon Engine & Car Works of Loughborough.

-The track, installations and rolling stock were damaged during the Irish Civil War of 1922/23, but services continued.
+The track, installations and rolling stock were damaged during the Irish Civil War of 1922–23, but services continued.
 However, the failure to include the railway in the Great Southern Railways, the company created by the Irish Government to run the railways in the Irish Free State, left the financially struggling operation no choice but to close.
 The last train ran on 14 October 1924 and everything was scrapped, except a short section of the track.

 Accidents

 On 29 September 1889, a passenger train was derailed near Galey bridge, probably as a result of sabotage to the line.
 Several bolts were found to have been removed from the track and discarded some distance away.
 Fortunately no-one was injured.

 On 28 November 1907, a double-headed train on a busy race day collided with some sleepers on a trestle and derailed.

+On 14 October 1914, a train heading towards Listowel reached Moybella at 18.00 and hit James Lynch, a milesman, who died from his injuries.